A VERY BLACKWELL CHRISTMAS

 New York City

-I was seated behind my desk on the fifty-first floor of the Wenn Enterprises building—crunching down on an ice cube while minding my own damned business—when I heard them coming my way.
+I was seated behind my desk on the fifty-first floor of the Wenn Enterprises building—crunching down on a cube of ice while minding my own damned business—when I heard them coming my way.

 I knew it was Jennifer and Lisa, because when it came to those two?
 When they were on a mission, as they clearly were now?
-They sounded like a couple of broodmares strapped in two pairs of Manolo Blahniks as they steamrolled down the hallway toward me.
+They sounded like a couple of brood mares strapped into two pairs of Manolo Blahniks as they steamrolled down the hallway toward me.

 And what fresh hell are they about to darken my doorway with today?
 I mused as I looked across my spacious office at the open door.
 What could possibly be the matter now?
 Oh, right!
 We’re on the cusp of Christmas!
 So, naturally this must be about that.